cosmos/ibc-rs/ibc-query/README.md

   not support conversion into protos due to the absence of the `query_height` fields.

-- Currently `ibc-query` do not support pagination.
+- Currently `ibc-query` does not support pagination.
 If pagination is a requirement for your project, please open an issue and provide details about your usage.